arudsekaberne/pgaudit/README.md

 ## Conclusion

 You now have a fully configured AWS EC2 instance running PostgreSQL with pgAudit extension.
 The database is accessible remotely and ready for auditing database activities.
 Remember to follow security best practices and regularly monitor your setup.

-For production environments, consider additional security measures such as VPC configuration, private subnets, and more restrictive security groups.